Skip to Main Content

 Further information on referencing, and the importance of academic integrity is available here: Referencing & Academic Integrity

-Find out all about using the Harvard style and download your copy of the Harvard guide
+Find out all about using the Harvard style and download your copy of the handbook

 The guide provides examples of different information sources: how to cite them within your text and how to include them in your reference list.

-Guidance on the Royal Society of Chemistry (RSC) style of referencing can be found here:
+Chemistry uses the Royal Society of Chemistry (RSC) style of referencing and guidance can be found here:

 Plagiarism and Referencing Tutorials